Take a road trip from Philadelphia to Gettysburg and pick...

 For hundreds of years, south-central Pennsylvania was home to a series of Native American tribes, including the Shenks Ferry, Conoy, Lenape, Mohawk, Nanticoke, Seneca, Shawnee and Susquehannock peoples.
 Learn about their rich history at the Lancaster Longhouse on the grounds of the 1719 Museum.

-Please visit our site for hours and tour times.
 We do encourage you to call ahead before visiting to find out the wait time for tours.

 Nominal admission charged.
 Click through to our website for current rates.
-The 1719 Museum is a must for a student field trip.
+The 1719 Museum is a must for a student field trips.
 Group rates are available.
 For groups of 30 or more, we will split the group into two so that your group can enjoy a more personalized tour.
 Call for all group reservations.

 Visa, MasterCard and personal checks accepted.